gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    As soon the SCTP Association has entered the SCTP state PROTECTION PENDING as defined by {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}
-   the DTLS handshake procedure is initiated by the SCTP client.
+   the DTLS handshake procedure is initiated by the endpoint that initiated the SCTP association.

    The DTLS endpoint needs if necessary fragment the handshake into multiple records each meeting the known MTU limit of the path